 Most nights there will be a themed food night such as Indian or Thai, which are very popular, as evidenced by the queues.
-There is always a roast as well, no doubt for Brits who "don't do foreign".
+There is always a roast as well.

-There are three specialty restaurants, two formal ones -- The White Room, which serves dishes created Marco Pierre White; and East, which serves cuisine by Michelin-starred chef Atul Kochhar.
-Both are open every evening (6 p.m. to 10:30 p.m.), and have a cover charge.
-There is also one 'informal' one, which has proved popular on sister ship Azura and replaces Las Ramblas on Ventura -- The Glass House by UK wine expert Olly Smith -- which is a for-fee tapas-style restaurant.
+There are three specialty restaurants, two formal ones -- Epicurean, which serves molecular gastronomy cuisine and Sindhu (formerly East), by Michelin-starred chef Atul Kochhar.
+There is also one informal restaurant, which has proved popular on sister ship Azura and replaces Las Ramblas on Ventura -- The Glass House by UK wine expert Olly Smith -- which is a for-fee tapas-style restaurant.

-Part of the 2013 refit saw Las Ramblas rebranded The Glass House, with Olly Smith's grinning mug all over the venue.
+Las Ramblas (Deck 4, aft); a la carte: In 2013 Las Ramblas was rebranded The Glass House.
 However, anyone familiar with how Las Ramblas used to look will wonder what the changes are.
 The faux roof tiles and Spanish decor are still very much in evidence; the only real difference is a wider selection of wines and an enhanced menu.
 The Glass House has a relaxed vibe -- it invites you to drop in and grab a table, or just hang at the bar -- it's also more of a walk-through space than an actual restaurant.
 Three small plates are £5.25, and might include chorizo, warm quail Scotch egg, garlic mushrooms or salt and pepper tempura prawns.
 Large plates are good value -- you can get a sirloin steak for £5.50.
 The food is OK, nothing special, but where Smith's involvement is evident is the extraordinary selection of wine from all over the world, and it's pretty reasonable, too.
 A bottle of excellent New Zealand sauvignon will set you back £12.50 (it would be at least double that on dry land).